Types of Stock Risk Do any apply to your shares?

 Of course, changes in currency rates may also have a positive impact on foreign income if the change occurs in the right direction.

-If for example Australian exporters are selling their products and receiving U.S. dollars and the AUS dollar appreciates in relation to the U.S. dollar, they will receive more A$s when the funds are returned to Australia.
+If for example exporters in your country are selling their products and receiving US dollars and the the currency in your country appreciates in relation to the US dollar, the exporters will receive more of your currency when the funds are converted.

-Australian importers of U.S. goods, on the other hand, will have to hand over more AUS dollars to buy goods in U.S. dollars.
+Importers of US goods, on the other hand, will have to hand over more of your currency to buy goods in US dollars.

-Besides the risks mentioned above that relate to companies, investors create their own risks.
+Besides the risks mentioned above that relate to companies and the stock market overall, investors may create their own set of risks.

-Day trading risks are incurred on a regular basis by day traders, CFD traders and other high risk investing types who speculate on the daily ups and downs of the stock market.
+Day trading risks are incurred on a regular basis by day traders, contracts-for-difference (CFD) traders and other high-risk investing types who speculate on the daily ups and downs of the stock market.

-Given the range of risks investors and companies face over time, it is not hard to imagine that there is no such thing as risk free profit, whether for the individual or the company.
+Given the range of stock risks investors and companies face over time, it is not hard to imagine that there is no such thing as risk-free stock investing, whether for the individual or the company.

-Return from Types of Stock Risk to Investment Risk
+Return from Types of Stock Risk to Safe Investing